shielsr/assignment-03/documentation.md

 #### 6. Image upload
 [SHOULD] As a promoter, I want to upload images of my artists, so I can add relevant images when creating new events.

+#### 7. Events in different time zones
+[SHOULD] As a promoter, I want to add events in different time zones, so I can operate in different countries.

 <br>
 <br>